runicscribe/worldbuilding-docs/dae-machina/culture/organizations/daalfae_caravans.md

 This caravan route follows the edges of the Eaosport Sea: From the shapeshifter commune, to an occasional meeting with the center inland tribe, then through the coastel free cities, and ending at one of the northernmost Riftlander settlements.
 Every 3-4 years, this includes a meeting with the Great Plains tribe shortly after leaving this settlement.
 The journey takes 3 months from start to end, for a 6 month round trip.
+As this journey lines up with a monthly interval, this caravan mainly follows the goldmoon.

 One of the rougher caravan routes; includes travel through jungle, swampland, two river crossings, and touches upon the edge of the Riftscape.
 For this reason, the caravan has very few wagons - nearly everything is carried on the backs of the caravan members, fae or direbeast.
 Shelter primarily consists of hide tents.